 Article 54.
 Compensation for damage

+[retain original – IR, MY, PK, RU; delete – EU & mS, US, CN, SN, IN, NZ, CO, UK, JP, SN, YE]

-Each State Party shall take such measures as may be necessary, in accordance with principles of its domestic law, to ensure that entities or persons who have suffered damage as a result of [the use of information and communications technologies for criminal purposes] [cybercrime] have the right to initiate legal proceedings against those responsible for that damage in order to obtain compensation.
+Each State Party shall take such measures as may be necessary, in accordance with principles of its domestic law, to ensure that entities or persons who have suffered damage as a result of [[the use of information and communications technologies for criminal purposes] [cybercrime] the offences covered in this Convention: MX, UK] have the right to initiate legal proceedings against those responsible for that damage in order to obtain compensation.

 Article 55.
 Measures to enhance cooperation with law enforcement authorities

+[retain original – IR, MY, RU; delete – EU & mS, NO, YE]

-1. Each State Party shall take appropriate measures to encourage persons who participate or who have participated in offences established in accordance with this Convention:
+1. Each State Party [shall may: IN] take appropriate measures to encourage persons who participate or who have participated in offences established in accordance with this Convention [committed by multiple persons or organized criminal groups: JP]:

 (a) To supply information useful to competent authorities for investigative and evidentiary purposes on such matters as: